The 7 Causes of Adrenal Stress and How You Can End Them TodayJune 16, 2017

 If you are trying to address other things in your life, we need to consider alternatives that can steer us away from denser sources of fluoride (as I previously mentioned).
 One of these is white tea, which has a small enough amount that it is okay.

-Another would be for those who are trying to avoid leaky gut and want to help their gut flora.
+Another would be for those who are trying to avoid autoimmune gastritis and want to help their gut flora.
 In my personal experience, the effects of resistant starch in your diet (5) can have just as beneficial an effect as bone broth on your gut – often even better!

 Understand Your Body